offbynull/learn/Biology/input/input.md

 ## Protein Molecules

 `{bm} Protein`s are molecules that consist of monomers called `{bm} amino acid`s.
 The amino acids get chained together into a polymer called a `{bm} polypeptide` chain, and one or more polypeptide chains fold to a 3D structure and combine to become a protein.
+The 3D structure / shape of the protein (how its folded) is what gives it its abilities.

+In biological systems, proteins are often associated with that facilitating some biological function.
+For example, the protein protease is responsible for breaking down food.

 ```{dot}
 digraph {